-This course aims to enrich the knowledge of wave shaping, understand switching, non-regenerative and the concepts of regenerative comparators.
+OBJECTIVES : This course aims to enrich the knowledge of wave shaping, understand the concepts of switching, non-regenerative and regenerative comparators.
 Emphasis on design procedures and analysis of multivibrators is laid in this course.
 The course constitutes the foundation of various concepts of Time Base generators, Principles of Synchronization, Sampling gates and Logic Gates.